 Camber Sands is a fabulous stretch of unspoilt sandy beach.
 It features one of the purest and longest dune systems on the South Coast, and the only one to be found in East Sussex.
 Camber Sands is one of the region’s stand-out beaches as it’s one of the few to have a sandy beach, with many of its neighbours being stone and shingle beaches.
 It stretches on for almost 5 miles, with the most popular section being the western end, by the mouth of the River Rother.
 Further to the east, the sands start to make the transition into shingle.

 The beach draws in sun seekers from all over the country, so whether you are looking to relax or partake in some adventurous water sport activities, it is the place to be.
-If you like kitesurfing, or you’d like to learn, then Camber Sands is one of the best places to buy lessons in the south.
+If you are a keen kitesurfer, or you’d like to learn, then Camber Sands is one of the best places to buy lessons in the south.
 The Kitesurf Centre offers tutorials, kit hire and a shop.
 Rye Watersports also offers kitesurfing tuition alongside windsurfing and sailing lessons.
-Beachcombing is another popular activity on Camber Sands.

-When planning a day on the sands, it is well worth making sure you buy a tide table.
-Alternatively, you can check Magic Seaweed for daily tide times to make sure you get the best use of the beach at both high and low tide.
+When planning a day on the sands, it is well worth making sure you buy a tide table so you can plan your day accordingly.
+Alternatively, you can head online and check Magic Seaweed for daily tide times to make sure you get the best use of the beach at both high and low tide.

 ATTRACTIONS IN CAMBER

-Besides the beach of Camber Sands, there are plenty of other days out and things to do in and around Camber.
+Besides the beach of Camber Sands, there are plenty of other days out and things to do in and around the Camber area.

-Rye is a short 4-mile drive and is situated at the top of a hill with stunning views across the Romney Marshes.
+Although actually a charming town, Rye is definitely an attraction in itself.
+Just a short 4-mile drive away, at the top of a hill, Rye boasts stunning views across the Romney Marshes.
 Exploring the sloping cobbled streets, browsing the many craft and antique shops and relaxing in the quaint cafes, you will feel suspended in time.
 The medieval church and beautifully preserved historic houses give the whole town a wonderful unhurried atmosphere.
 Many annual events take place in Rye – try the Rye Arts Festival in September, the Rye Bonfire in November, the Rye Society of Artist's Summer Exhibition, the Rye Jazz Festival and Rye Bay Scallops Week.
 There’s plenty to keep the whole family entertained on an excursion from Camber Sands!